bartosjiri/twitch-lurker-bot/README.md

 	[https://twitchapps.com/tmi/](https://twitchapps.com/tmi/)

-5. Provide your account username, authentication token and list of channels to join in the `config.js` config file.
-Example:
+5. Copy the `config.example.js` file as `config.js` and provide your account username, authentication token and list of channels to join.
+For example:
 	```
     module.exports = {
       username: "TheBiggestFan123",